Direct Action Everywhere: Open rescue

+DxE aims to establish a legal right to rescue inhumanely treated animals, on the basis of laws that allow bystanders to rescue animals in danger such as a dog in a hot car.

 DxE has cited open rescues as particularly key to exposing "humane" companies that are generally smaller and more difficult to infiltrate.
 In April 2016, three members of DxE went undercover to Yulin, China, home of the Yulin dog meat festival, to document the upcoming preparations of the festival; they said they have been able to catch some of the brutality on camera at one of the largest slaughterhouses in the city.
 Two of the activists with DxE were able to smuggle out the video footage they had captured, along with three dogs bound for slaughter.

 Open rescue has been criticized by one such smaller, "humane" company that has been the target of DxE's use of the tactic.
 Petaluma Farms, a distributor of eggs for Whole Foods, was investigated and the subject of a highly publicized campaign and open rescue of DxE's.
 Jonathan Mahrt, an employee of Petaluma Farms and son of Petaluma Farms' owner Steven Mahrt, said, "My dad's take is that it's a sad day when farmers and ranchers have to be concerned about security."

 On May 29, 2018, several hundred DxE demonstrators held a protest outside Cal Eggs Farm in Petaluma, California, and 40 of the activists entered a barn and carried out live and diseased birds.
 These 40 activists were arrested for misdemeanor trespassing.
 DxE activists believe that they have the legal right to rescue animals from farms in California described in state laws, and they want to establish this right in courts.